jgeisslinger/coding-observer/content/posts/PowerBI-RLS-Rules.md

 Good to know that **PowerBI** has included a feature called **RLS** (Row Level Security) to manage access to certain data points.

-The RLS is restricting the data what users can see on row level by matching an expression with a user input.
+The RLS is restricting the data what users can see on row level by matching an role expression with a user input.
 Normally this is pretty straight forward.
-But what if you not only have one attribute limiting the access of the users to the database?
+But what if you not only have one attribute limiting the access of the users to the report?
+In general speaking you could create multiple roles for each scenario that your users need (e.g. role for US sales, one role for German sales etc.).
+But this would easily blow up the complete role management even in small reports.
+And what if a user need much more precise access to only one plant, one company, one site?
+An more efficient way to manage this is using just one role but limiting the access with **coding**!

 ## Setting up sample Data

 For our example I have set up some sample data in a PowerBI file (the example file could be downloaded at the end of the tutorial).

-We create three sample tables: "RLS User", "Company" and "Sales".
+I create three sample tables: "RLS User", "Company" and "Sales".
 Each of the tables hold different columns.

 ![Sample Data](https://s3.eu-central-1.wasabisys.com/gwce.public/blog/PowerBI-RLS-Rules-2020-10/image001.png)

-This is of course only a simple example but the logic of RLS could be extended to way bigger database models without any issue.
+This is of course only a simple example but the logic could be extended to way complex data models without any issue.

 You might wondering about the table called "RLS User".
-This table is specific created for the purpose of RLS feature and is normally not included in your raw datamodel.
-In the simplest way this table holds a username as "RLS User" and an attribute that is allowed to be accessed.
+This table is specific created for the logic we want to build and is normally not included in your raw data model.
+In the simplest way this table holds a username as "RLS User" and an attribute that is allowed to be accessed (e.g. company name)

-> **Remember**: If you use PowerBI Web with Office 365 the "username" should always the login principle name of the users of your company e.g. id@company.de
+> **Remember**: If you use PowerBI with Office 365 the "username" should always the login principal name of the users of your company which is normally id@company.de

 In our example we have the users "test" and "test2" and want to give them access to "Company1" and in case of "test2" only country "Germany" and for "test" only country "USA".

 ![Data](https://s3.eu-central-1.wasabisys.com/gwce.public/blog/PowerBI-RLS-Rules-2020-10/image002.png)

 This basic scenario is very common in reality.
-Imagen different sales managers should only see turnover or sales in specific countries AND for specific sales orgs.
+Imagin different sales managers should only see the turnover or sales in specific countries AND for specific sales orgs.

 ## Setting up the rules

-But how we are not limiting the users based on the RLS table we created?
-For that we are using the build in roles manager of PowerBI Desktop.
+But how we are limiting the users based on the RLS table we just created?
+For that we are using the build in **roles manager** of PowerBI Desktop.

 ![Access Role Manager](https://s3.eu-central-1.wasabisys.com/gwce.public/blog/PowerBI-RLS-Rules-2020-10/image003.png)

-On the modeling tab we find the "Manage roles" tab.
+On the Modeling tab we find the "Manage roles" tab.
 This is our main window to configure the access rules to our data.

 ![Manage roles](https://s3.eu-central-1.wasabisys.com/gwce.public/blog/PowerBI-RLS-Rules-2020-10/image004.png)

-Once open we can click on "Create" to create a new Role and name it "RLS".
+Once open, we can click on "Create" to create a new Role and name it "RLS".
 After we created the role we may observe that the manager automatically pulls all tables that are currently loaded into the data model of our PowerBI file (if we load more later, they are added here).

 ## Writing the rule set
 ### Filter User Table
 The first rule we insert in our data model is to filter out the "RLS User" table based on the login of the current user.
-Example: If we publish our Report to PowerBI Web Services and the user "test" opens the report, our rule will filter the table based on his userid.
+Example: If we publish our Report to PowerBI Web Services and the user "test" opens the report, our rule will filter the table based on his/her userid.

-To to this we are just using the following DAX (Data Analytics Expression) code:
+To do this we are just using the following DAX (Data Analytics Expression) code:

 ```dax
 [RLS User] = UserPrincipleName()
 ```
-and in PowerBI it will look like this:
+and in PowerBI it will look like:

 ![Manage roles](https://s3.eu-central-1.wasabisys.com/gwce.public/blog/PowerBI-RLS-Rules-2020-10/image005.png)